gold-devoloper/secureBoxHelper/README.md

 # secureBoxHelper
 UPDATE: After the 1.2.1 we have changed the publication method to use the "maven-publish" plugin.
 So see below the implementation changes.
 This is a simple Kotlin library in order to easily encrypt/decrypt a String with a given password.
-It uses the AES encryption algorithm in CBC mode.
+It uses the AES encryption algorithm in GCM mode.